 When Artie moved on from purees and started eating more solid foods, I struggled to find meals that were nutritious enough for my son.
 I felt a responsibility as his mother to provide the best diet possible for him.
+Toddler quesadillas became a way to provide a healthy meal for my son that he enjoyed!

 Breakfast and dinner were easy, I just gave him diced up or deconstructed versions of what I was having.
 Since I don’t usually eat a big lunch myself, I was stumped when it came time to create nutritious lunches for Artie.